aldertzomer/MicrobialGenomicsLR/_episodes/95_Wrapup.md

 objectives:
 - Learn how to compare results obtained with different methods"
 keypoints:
-- "Colistin resistance is associated with mcr-1"
+- "ESBL resistance is associated with a extended spectrum betalactamase."
 ---

 ## Wrapup